-The Pathways Undergraduate Researchers internship is open to rising 1st-, 2nd- or 3rd-year undergraduate students who:
+The Pathways Undergraduate Researchers internship is open to rising 1st-, 2nd- and 3rd-year undergraduate students who:

-Students from racial and ethnic groups traditionally underrepresented in health sciences, persons with disabilities, and persons raised in economically disadvantaged backgrounds are especially encouraged to apply.
+Pathways Undergrads is specifically designed for students from racial and ethnic groups traditionally underrepresented in health sciences, persons with disabilities, and persons raised in economically disadvantaged areas.

-If you don't meet the eligibility requirements, you can find additional scientific research opportunities from Pathways to Science, the Guide to Life Science Careers and the Fred Hutch Summer Undergraduate Research Program.
+If you don't meet the eligibility requirements, you can find additional scientific research opportunities from Pathways to Science, the Fred Hutch SURP catalog, the Guide to Life Science Careers and the Fred Hutch Summer Undergraduate Research Program.

 Interns also attend workshops on a variety of topics, including resumes and personal statements, effective mentor/mentee relationship, oral and written communication skills and preparing for life after college.